gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 var i : String = arr.pop_back()
 ```

-Since the Godot type system is at its infancy and for the most part is a hiting system rather than a retular static type system, we do end up with these corner cases that we have to be careful about.
-So especially whenever working with Godot functions that return `Variant` we need to keep this in mind.

-In the above example, at runtime `s` will still hold a `String`, and `i` will still hold an int, but cheking them with `s is String`, `i is int` returns `false`.
-So the Godot static type system has strenghts, but also weaknesses that we have to be aware of.
+You will not get any error with this code.
+At runtime, `s` will surprinsingly still contain a `String`, and `i` will contain an int.
+But a type check like `s is String` or `i is int` will return `false`.
+That's a weakness of the current type system that we should keep in mind.